dag-andersen/Rust-Memory-Map/docs/Report.md

 ## Search time Experiment
 #### Expectation

 From a purely theoretical point of view, we would assume that the table is the fastest, followed by the redblack tree, followed by the BST.
 The table should run in constant time because it only needs to do two lookups (one in the table and one in payload_map).
-Both trees should have a `O(log(n))` lookup time, but I would expect the BST to be slower than the redblack tree because it is not balanced and therefore needs more key comparers to reach deeper nodes.
+Both trees should have a `O(log(n))` lookup time complexity, but I would expect the BST to be slower than the redblack tree because it is not balanced and therefore needs more key comparers to reach deeper nodes.

 I would expect Dionysos to be much faster than the 1 gb droplet, because it has more memory and should be able to hold more pages in memory before offloading them.
 Since Dionysos has 120 gb memory it should be able to have all pages loaded in memory for fast search.